Munawwar/preact-islands-template/README.md

 # preact-islands-template

-Example repo to start a [island architecture](https://jasonformat.com/islands-architecture/) website with Preact, express and esbuild.
+Example repo to start a [island architecture](https://jasonformat.com/islands-architecture/) website with Preact and Fastify.

-If you want a less complex template (without island architecture) check [preact-mpa-template](https://github.com/Munawwar/preact-mpa-template).

-If you don't need server side rendering (SSR) check [preact-spa-template](https://github.com/Munawwar/preact-spa-template).

-- <span aria-hidden>🐢</span> No build
+- <span aria-hidden>🐇</span> No build
 - <span aria-hidden>🤵‍♂️</span> Fastify server (HTTP2)
 - <span aria-hidden>🔄</span> Live reload on dev
-- <span aria-hidden>🌐</span> Static files deployable to CDN
+- <span aria-hidden>🌐</span> Static files deployable to a CDN

-NOTE: This template only works with node.js 20 due to its reliance on node.js experimental loader `hot-esm` for busting dynamic `import()` cache.
+NOTE: This template only works with latest node.js 18 (tested on v18.18+, didn't work on v18.17), node.js 20 (v20.6+) due to its reliance on experimental loader for busting dynamic `import()` cache.

-HTTP/2 works only with certificate.
-So first create localhost certificate and key:
+## Dev setup

+For HTTP/2 to work, a self-signed certificate and key need to be created:
 ```sh
 mkdir certs
 cd certs